(Jump to the ras asfour recipe.)

-My grandfather was a hilarious and warm man who passed away six years ago—he was defined by his laugh, his jokes, and his far-reaching community of friends and family.
+My grandfather was a hilarious and warm man who passed away six years ago.
+He was defined by his laugh, his jokes, and his far-reaching community of friends and family.
 Whenever he went on vacation somewhere far away, like Australia or Europe, he would find a phone book, look up the name “Yonan” and call whoever he found to say shlama.
-When he passed away, we spent months sorting through the thousands of family photos he left behind, and my mom and her brothers divided them up in manilla envelopes with people’s names written on the back, and sent them out to grandkids, cousins, second cousins, third cousins, old neighbors, old friends, old colleagues.
+When he passed away, we spent months sorting through the thousands of family photos he left behind.
+My mom and her brothers divided them up in manilla envelopes with people’s names written on the back, and sent them out to grandkids, cousins, second cousins, third cousins, old neighbors, old friends, old colleagues.

 In the hour before the funeral started, our immediate family gathered for a small, private viewing.
 My grandmother and the children and grandchildren stood around his casket and spent a long time there together, just crying and hugging, not saying much.